-The MI and CC results showed that as the number of original phases in IACT increases, IACT and CACT become more relevant, while IACT{2011i} performs better than ACT (Figure 2).
+The MI and CC results showed that as the number of original phases in IACT increases, IACT and CACT become more relevant, while IACT{2011i} performs better than ACT (figure 2).
 Figure 3 shows the sample reconstructed images of HCT, CACT and IACT{2011i}, their associated PET images and the fused PET/CT images.
 The only noticeable difference between CACT and IACT{2011i} is the higher noise level in IACT{2011i} as compared to CACT.
-This is expected as CACT is an average of all 13 original phases from a cine CT, while IACT{2011i} uses only 2 original phases.
+This is expected as CACT is an average of all 13 original phases from cine CT, while IACT{2011i} uses only 2 original phases.
 On the other hand, PET images using HCT for AC demonstrate noticeable artifacts in the diaphragm region.
-The SUV analysis for HCT, CACT, different IACTs and ACT is shown in Figure 4.
-For tumors No. 1 through 7, the difference to the one using CACT is smallest when $IACT{805i}$ is used, and it is largest when HCT is used.
-However, even with IACT{2011i} where the difference is the largest among all IACT configurations, it is $\leq 3\%$ as compared to CACT, while the difference was $\geq 10\%$ with maximum difference of ~20%, between the use of HCT and CACT, consistent with the reported values (Pan et al., 2005).
-The results of ACT are generally inferior to IACT{2011i} except for tumor #4.
+The SUV analysis for HCT, CACT, different IACTs and ACT is shown in figure 4.
+For tumor nos 1 through 7, the difference from the one using CACT is smallest when IACT{805i} is used, and it is largest when HCT is used.
+However, even with IACT{2011i} where the difference is the largest among all IACT configurations, it is $\leq 3\%$ as compared to CACT, while the difference was $\geq 10\%$ with the maximum difference of ~20%, between the use of HCT and CACT, consistent with the reported values (Pan et al 2005).
+The results of ACT are generally inferior to those of IACT{2011i} except for tumor no 4.

-The effective radiation doses (and CTDI{vol}) from the CT scans are listed in Table 1.
+The effective radiation doses (and CTDI{vol}) from the CT scans are listed in table 1.
 The higher dose from HCT, 5.28 mSv (11.18 mGy), is due to the clinical setting of smart mA.
-In cine CT, the current is set at 10 mA, thus the effective dose is 2.46 mSv (5.17 mGy).
-If the 2 original phases in the IACT{2011i} are replaced by 2 breath-hold CT scans with the same tube current of cine CT, the effective dose would be 0.38 mSv (0.79 mGy), i.e., an 85% reduction from cine CT and a 93% reduction from HCT.
-In addition, the typical effective dose from 18F-FDG PET imaging is about 10.73 mSv which is invariant with attenuation correction method (Deloar et al., 1998; Wu et al., 2005).
+In cine CT, the current is set at 10 mA; thus the effective dose is 2.46 mSv (5.17 mGy).
+If the two original phases in the IACT{2011i} are replaced by two breath-hold CT scans with the same tube current as of cine CT, the effective dose would be 0.38 mSv (0.79 mGy), i.e. an 85% reduction from cine CT and a 93% reduction from HCT.
+In addition, the typical effective